 So you've decided to take your backyard to the next level?
-You may be asking how to construct a fireplace.
+You may be asking how to construct a modern outdoor fireplace.
 Is it a good match for your family and your way of life?

 It's the pinnacle of backyard entertaining: an outdoor fireplace where friends and family can gather to enjoy good times and great food cooked over an open flame!
 Still, do-it-yourselfers should know what they're getting into before starting this primary construction job.